SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Further Information
-Find more information on the topics covered here or not (e. g. topics like [table buffering](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensap_puffering.htm)) in the respective sections in the ABAP Keyword Documentation.
+- Note that ABAP SQL statements offer syntax options for dynamic programming.
+For example, you can specify the data source to read from dynamically.
+See more information in the ABAP Keyword Documentation or the [ABAP cheat sheet on dynamic programming](06_Dynamic_Programming.md).
+    ```abap
+    DATA(dbtab) = 'ZDEMO_ABAP_FLSCH'.

+    "Selecting from a dynamically specified database table.
+    SELECT *
+    FROM (dbtab)
+    WHERE ...
+    INTO ...
+    ```
+- [This topic](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql.htm) serves as the entry point for topics about ABAP SQL in the ABAP Keyword Documentation.
+For the full details, check the subtopics there, especially topics not covered in this cheat sheet.

 ## Executable Example
 [zcl_demo_abap_sql](./src/zcl_demo_abap_sql.clas.abap)